freebeiro/ambrosio/README.md

 - **Security**: Ensure that all API keys and tokens are kept secure.
 Do not commit the `.env` file to version control.
 - **Privacy**: The assistant should prioritize user privacy and handle all voice data responsibly.
 - **Collaboration**: Contributions are welcome.
-Please adhere to the coding standards and guidelines outlined in `CONTRIBUTING.md` (to be created).
+Please adhere to the coding standards and guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
 - **Documentation**: Maintain comprehensive documentation for each module to assist future developers and AI workers.
+See our [Deployment Guide](DEPLOYMENT.md) for deployment instructions.
 - **Version Control**: Regularly commit changes with clear and descriptive messages.